getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 Search is available on several major Sentry views: Issues, Events, and Releases.

 {% capture __alert_content -%}
-Discover is Sentry's query builder for aggregating raw event data and has its own unique syntax not covered here.
-For more information, see full Discover documentation.
+Discover is Sentry's powerful query builder for aggregating raw event data and has its own unique syntax not covered here.
+For more information, see [full Discover documentation]({%- link _documentation/workflow/discover.md -%}).
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"
   content=__alert_content
+  level="info"
 %}

+&nbsp;
 ## Syntax

 Queries are constructed using a `token:value` pattern: